I graduated in Electronic Engineering in 1991 and got the PhD in 1995, both at the University of Bologna.

 I am Full Professor at the University of Bologna since 2001, when I founded a research group named Radio Networks (RN) performing scientific/industrial research in the field of the Internet of Things, and Mobile Radio Networks.

-Since then, I have been involved in / responsible for / coordinator of many international projects funded by the European Commission (among them, four Networks of Excellence, three COST Actions).
-I have also been responsible for many contracts with industries (Telecom Italia, NEC, Microsoft, Sadel, Cefla, Smail, GD/Coesia and others).
+Since then, I have been involved in / responsible for / coordinator of eleven international projects funded by the European Commission (among them, four Networks of Excellence, three COST Actions).
+I have also been responsible for many contracts with industries (Telecom Italia Mobile, NEC, Microsoft, Sadel, Cefla, Smail, GD/Coesia and others).

 I teach Mobile Radio Networks and Internet of Things within the international Master Degree in Telecommunications Engineering.
 I also offer a course on Project Management and Soft Skills (PMSS) to students of all Schools of the University; PMSS has originated the SoftSkills4Success project.

 The courses offered by the Radio Networks group form a cluster addressing all main aspects of the IoT – you may find here the phylosophy behind the path we propose.

-I am chairperson for the triennium 2019-2021 of the European Association EURACON.
+I was Chairperson for the triennium 2019-2021 of the European Association EURACON.
 Since 2022, I will act as Vice-Chairperson.

 Why radio, not wireless?
 Because I am interested mostly in networks where radio is the essence; the radio channel with all its features (distortion, interference, fading, shadowing, mobility), makes networks challenging to control and interesting to study.

-The evolution from GSM (2G) towards 5G makes clear evidence of why these systems are called Mobile Radio (not Wireless) Networks, as the radio channel plays a fundamental role in the design and performance of the entire system.
+The evolution from GSM (2G) towards 6G makes clear evidence of why these systems are called Mobile Radio (not Wireless) Networks, as the radio channel plays a fundamental role in the design and performance of the entire system.

 INTERNET OF THINGS